 Fun fact: When Instagram was made available to Android users, more than a few iPhone users were unhappy that Instagram was no longer exclusive to them...

-4. Instagram allows users to share via popular social media platforms, giving the brand instant exposure across multiple channels.
+4. Instagram allows users to share via popular social media platforms, giving brand instant exposure across multiple channels.

-Existing social media platforms like Facebook or Twitter have photo/video uploading capabilities, but they lack the editing functionalities that has made Instagram famous.
-With Instagram’s integration with these popular social media platforms, users can upload their beautifully-edited photos on their favorite social platforms with a single press.
+Existing social media platforms like Facebook or Twitter have photo/video uploading capabilities, but they lack the editing functionalities that have made Instagram famous.
+With Instagram's integration with these popular social media platforms, users can upload their beautifully-edited photos on their favorite social platforms with a single press.

-This move leverages off the pre-existing networks of Instagram users, so their peers will know about the app that allows their friends to take such nice photos.
+This move leverages the pre-existing networks of Instagram users, so their peers will know about the app that allows their friends to take such nice photos.

 Systrom reiterated this point during the TechCrunch Disrupt NYC:

-Instagram’s open social network and integration with other social sites has gone a long way in making it popular.
+Instagram’s open social network and integration with other social sites have gone a long way in making it popular.
 Users can view photos added by their own network in their home feed and also view other popular photos on the network.
 They can like and comment on any photo or flag questionable content for review.
-They can also share their own Instagram photos on Facebook, Twitter and Flickr.
+They can also share their own Instagram photos on Facebook, Twitter, and Flickr.

 The social nature of the activity was a natural generator for new people to enter the network and download the application.
-The attachment to existing social networks provided a very cost effective channel strategy.
+The attachment to existing social networks provided a very cost-effective channel strategy.
 Their sales strategy was about seeding the social network effectively to get additional adoption.